rustvu/homework1-template/README.md

 - If you run `cargo test` in the project folder it will tell you all compilation and testing problems you still need to solve.
 - You can also run `cargo test --bin <exercise>`, where `<exercise>` is one of the exercise names to focus on the results of that particular exercise, only.

 Some exercises contain a _dummy_ `main()` function, where you can use this function for your own needs (you can see this in the comments I left in the relevant files).
 It is up to you if and how you want to use these for your development work.
-You can use `cargo run -bin <exercise>` to see your the execution results of you `main()` function.
+You can use `cargo run --bin <exercise>` to see your the execution results of you `main()` function.
 The only important requirement is that these should not break the compilation/build process.

 ## Grading